vapor-ware/synse-server/examples/monitoring/README.md

 # Synse Server Application Monitoring

-This sample deployment sets up Synse Server, Prometheus, and Grafana to provide a dashboard for application monitoring for Synse Server.
+This docker-compose deployment sets up Synse Server, Prometheus, and Grafana to provide a dashboard for application monitoring for Synse Server.

 To run, simply: